minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

 We wrote a small python program to extract information from the `WDI_Data` file.
 The program will do some simple conversions, fill in missing values and can filter what parts of the data you want specifically.
-The new data will then be written to a seperate file.
+The new data will then be written to a separate file.

 The program can be downloaded [here](wdi_data.py).